-7 Methods to future-proof your business VoIP for hybrid work
+7 Ways to Future-Proof your Business VoIP for Hybrid Work

-For a distributed workforce, many traditional business communication methods no longer apply.
-These top tips make the most of the new reality of remote working.
+Hybrid VoIP phone systems are essential for a distributed workforce, where many traditional business communication methods no longer apply.
+These top tips help businesses navigate the new reality of remote working.

 The way we work is changing radically.
 As Covid-19 restrictions ease, some workers prepare to return to the office, while others are leaning into roles that permit them to work from home permanently.
 Likewise, the pandemic has prompted many companies to consider reducing their real estate spending and adopting hybrid businesses.